-This recommendation would involve a programme of improvements, such as junction upgrades and permissible speed increases to achieve journey time improvements and line capacity increases for passenger and freight services.
+This recommendation would involve a programme of improvements, such as junction upgrades and permissible speed increases to achieve journey time improvements and line capacity increases for passenger and freight services, including infrastructure to enable the removal or reduction of lower differential freight speed limits where possible.

-Subject to more detailed work in the business case process, potential areas for improvement could include Perth Station approaches, Tay Viaduct, local area enhancements at Arbroath and Montrose and signalling improvements.
-In addition, opportunities would be taken to increase gauge clearance (to permit taller and wider trains) to facilitate growth in the full range of intermodal freight traffic.
+Subject to more detailed work in the business case process, potential areas for improvement could include Greenhill Junction, Dunblane Station area, Hilton Junction & Moncrieff Tunnel, Perth Station approaches, and Edinburgh western station approaches.
+In addition, opportunities would be taken to undertake gauge clearance (to permit taller and wider trains, and increased trailing train length) to facilitate growth in the full range of intermodal freight traffic